Grant

 How do you identify what issues to support?

-Due to our organizational capacity, Spark currently selects
+Due to our organizational capacity, Spark currently

-prevention.
-We will be identifying 2009 funding themes in
+economic opportunities.
+We will be identifying 2012

-learning more about our funding themes and helping us select
+you are interested learning more about our funding

 How do you find potential grantees?